dart-lang/language/working/unquoted-imports/feature-specification.md

 import syntax.
 When it was first designed, it was intended to be a temporary placeholder until better syntax came along.
 It just took a long time.

-To the point, user sentiment does affect their productivity and enjoyment working with the language.
+More to the point, user sentiment does affect their productivity and enjoyment working with the language.
 One of the *first* things a Dart user does when writing code is import other libraries to build on.
-If that initial experience feels annoying or antiquated, it's taints their impression of the language.
-The import syntax is a bouquet of dead flowers in the foyer of the language.
+If that initial experience feels annoying or antiquated, it taints their impression of the language.
+The current import syntax is a bouquet of dead flowers in the language's foyer.

 We can easily improve it and should.
-The other languages users are comparing us with all do this better.
+The other languages users compare us to all do this better.
 There's no compelling reason for us to have *clearly worse* syntax for such a common operation.

 ### Design choices